JacobBonner/JenkinsTutorial/README.md

 ### 5.1 - Tracking/Monitoring Build State

 Within Jenkins, many projects don't happen instantaneously, and it is often useful to have the ability to go into the system and monitor the current status of a build environment.
-As an example, we are going to create a simple pipeline prject that runs for a few minutes so we can go in and monitor the build.
+As an example, you are going to create a simple pipeline project that runs for a few minutes, so you can go in and monitor the build.

 1. From the Jenkins Dashboard, hit 'New Item', give it the name `monitoring-build-state`, and select Pipeline.